-At the next meeting with Norman Cousins editorial board Caroline Ferriday brought documentation which she collected on the Lapins in 1951.
-This documentation is now available in the Library of the Museum of Contemporary History in France and the Holocaust Museum in Washington.
+Museum in Washington.
 Cousins had thus an opportunity to see the detail of the CVs and the results of medical experiments of 53 Lapins, who lived in Poland.
-45 Half of them had not been married.
+Half of them had not been married.
 Most of them were teenagers or in their twenties during the medical experiments in the Ravensbruck camp.
 The youngest of the victims of these experiments, Barbara Pietrzyk was then 16 years old.
 Three of them graduated from medical school after the war, two finished dentistry education, another two graduated from pharmacy school.
-One of them taught geography at the University of Lublin46, another was a teacher in high school.
+One of them taught geography at the University of Lublin, another was a teacher in high school.
 Several worked in office.
 Some of them were unable to work due to illness or disability.
 Experiments conducted by German physicians resulted in permanent disability in these women.
 Most suffered from various forms of heart disease, mainly in myocarditis and other conditions such as inflammation of the periosteum, anemia, hepatitis, tuberculosis, rheumatism, asthma and allergies of any kind against the background of neural disorders.
 However, permanent disability of legs in these women was the most visible effect of the operations done in Ravensbrück.

 After reviewing the documents provided by Caroline Ferriday, Cousins called a meeting of the working group, which had previously dealt with women of Hiroshima.
-The were obvious parallels to the situation of the both groups of women, many of whom lived in poverty and needed medical care, social support, or ordinary human compasion.
+There were obvious parallels to the situation of the both groups of women, many of whom lived in poverty and needed medical care, social support, or ordinary human compassion.
 That is how Norman Cousins recalled the meeting: